-Activities include flag raising, clean hands check, taking the “goiter pill” (sweet tart), identity sharing, art lesson, reading exercise, Palmer-method handwriting, abacus math, reading by lamplight, end-of-day chores, bell ringing, retiring the flag.
-There is a lunch break with time for an old-fashioned recess, participating in activities of the era.
-Each student receives a workbook to complete throughout the day and his/her picture.
+Activities include flag raising, clean hands check, taking the “goiter pill” (SweeTART), identity sharing, art lesson, reading exercise, Palmer-method handwriting with a dip pen, abacus math, using a slate, reading by lamplight, end-of-day chores, bell ringing, retiring the flag.
+There is a lunch break (students bring their own sack lunch) with time for an old-fashioned recess, during which students can participate in playground games and activities of the era.

-PAHS provides the teacher and also several helpers for the small groups.
+PAHS provides the teacher and also helpers for the small groups.
 However, we request that the visiting school’s teacher(s)/chaperone(s) remain available throughout the day and at each activity to assist with instruction or guidance of students with special needs or behavioral/discipline issues.

 A group of up to 30 students can be accommodated at one time.
 If you would like a group of students to live this historical immersion experience, complete the registration form and contact us.